 - Angels on Horseback: Midwives in the Mountain premieres on PBS.

-- KET launches its first nightly public affairs program, Evening Edition.
+- KET launches its first nightly public affairs program, Kentucky Edition.

 - The Farmer and the Foodie is produced by KET and distributed nationally.

 - The Pack Horse Librarians of Appalachia premieres.